Concentration (game show): Bonus round

 The bonus round, dubbed the "Winner's Circle", was played for one of eight cars that were displayed in the studio.
-The contestant was shown a board of 15 numbered panels, behind which seven of the eight cars had matching pairs; the eighth was always used as a decoy.
-Contestants were given a base time of 35 seconds to play the round, with five seconds added for each time the round was not won.
-If a contestant made all seven matches before time ran out, they won the last car matched.
-Each time a car was won, the clock was reset to 35 seconds for the next round.
+The model names of these eight cars were hidden behind a new game board of 15 numbered squares arranged in a 3x5 grid; seven cars were in matching pairs and the eighth was by itself as a decoy.
+Contestants were given a base time of 35 seconds to match the seven paired cars, with five seconds added for each time the bonus round was not won.
+If a contestant matched all seven paired cars before the time expired, they won the last car they matched, and the clock was reset to 35 seconds.
 On June 29, 1990, the format of the clock was changed so that new champions were given a base time of 35 seconds and were given an additional five seconds for each return to the bonus round until they won a car.

-Early in the show's run, a contestant could win the game and play the bonus round up to five times before being retired.
-Beginning on December 30, 1987, contestants were retired undefeated only after winning one car.
-From the premiere to June 28, 1990, contestants could win up to five matches.

-Occasionally, "Five Bonus Car Seconds" was a prize appearing in the main game.
-Any contestant who had matched this prize and solved the puzzle earned five additional seconds in their next attempt at the bonus round.